Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”? You aren’t alone.

-For example, Tufts University researchers studied the impact of different snacks on kids playing soccer and found they played more intensely but were more fatigued after a high sugar snack.
+For example, in 2014 Tufts University researchers studied the impact of different snacks on kids playing soccer and found that they played more intensely but were more fatigued after a high sugar snack.

 For sustained energy, choose carbs paired with protein and fiber.

-Some carbs that won’t spike blood sugar as much:
+Some carb-y snacks that won’t spike blood sugar as much: